helton/hbox/ROADMAP.md

 List of ideas I want to implement in the future.

 - Miscellaneous:
-  - Setup logger
-  - Migrate Python GitHub workflows from previous version to a Rust compatible one
   - Support `podman`
   - Support private registries and mirrors
    - maybe via registry mapping in `config.json`?
-  - Support local overrides for package versions
-   - use merged version to allow partial overrides?
   - Create an index/registry repository
    - Use shards to get better performance in git repositories
      - References: